Dragster2/Two-150g-Demo-Bots-/JOURNAL.md

 # July 4, 2025 :Day 3, Working on the drum bot!!

 Today I started with touching up the main body and worked on the weapon.
 I was able to finish the robot after a little bit more.
 This is two wheel drive drum.
+I edited the armor a little bit more.
+I added the antlers and the bottom stops to help take the weapon energy alway.

 ![image](https://github.com/user-attachments/assets/49ce5225-b3aa-4e12-af56-0a6cee055463)